SvenGarson/launchschool-course-frontend/LS202_HTMLAndCSS/Lesson6_AdvancedLayout/Notes_Lesson6_AdvancedLayouts.md

 The space beside floated elements left and right are usable to other elements just as normal and **floated elements only take up as much space as their content takes up, which is why a block level element may be less than full width**!

+**When floating an element, the  `display` property value is typically changed to `block`, but there are exceptions depending on the element type**.

 **Note**: Floated elements have special behavior in terms of vertical margin collapsing.
 **Note**: Floats can be used to swap the position of elements: